nginxinc/nginx-basics-workshops/lab2/readme.md

 In this exercise, you will create 2 new HTTP configurations, for 2 different web sites.
 You will use `www.example.com` and `www2.example.com` as the two hostnames.

+1. First, using VI or a text editor, update your local DNS resolver hosts file, usually `etc/hosts` on MacOS/Linux, to add these FQDN Hostnames used for these lab exercises. `www.example.com www2.example.com`

+    ```bash
+    vi /etc/hosts

+    # NGINX Basics hostnames for labs
+    127.0.0.1	localhost www.example.com www2.example.com

+    ```

 1. Docker Exec into the nginx-oss container.

     ```bash